-CERTIFICATION PURSUANT TO 18 U.S.C.
+CERTIFICATIONS PURSUANT TO 18 U.S.C.
 SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the quarterly report of Natural Health Trends Corp. (the "Company") on Form 10-Q for the period ended September 30, 2013, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, Chris T. Sharng, and Timothy S. Davidson, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Natural Health Trends Corp. (the "Company") on Form 10-Q for the period ended March 31, 2014, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, Chris T. Sharng, the Principal Executive Officer, and Timothy S. Davidson, the Principal Financial Officer, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of my knowledge:

-- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
-Date: November 6, 2013 /s/ Chris T. Sharng

-Chris T. Sharng President

-(Principal Executive Officer)
+/s/ Chris T. Sharng Chris T. Sharng President (Principal Executive Officer)

-Date: November 6, 2013 /s/ Timothy S. Davidson
+/s/ Timothy S. Davidson